ImperialCollegeLondon/rse_further_git_course/episodes/l0-course_overview.md

 to improve your workflow, we will teach about the features of Git and GitHub that allow you to effectively collaborate with others.

+We provide [a handout sheet] for this course with a glossary of terms and a list of common Git commands.
+You may want to download this as a reference for later.

 [Introduction to using Git and GitHub for software development]: https://imperialcollegelondon.github.io/introductory_grad_school_git_course/
 [the setup instructions]: {% link setup.md %}
+[a handout sheet]: ../handouts/git-course-handout.pdf

 ## Learning outcomes